Use A Reusable Water Bottle

 Intercept When You Can

-We cannot pick up every piece of trash we cross paths with, but pick up when you can.
+You cannot pick up every piece of trash we cross paths with, but pick up when you can.
 Take 15 minutes after a session on the water and clean up your favourite spot on the beach.
 Join local clean-ups or find an organisation and discover how you can help.
 Change starts with small actions.
 Try our trash picker next time you go out paddling and give back to the ocean by collecting waste from the waters.

 Make Better Choices